AndrewZhou924/AndrewZhou924/README.md

 # Hi there 👋 I am Zhanke Zhou (Andrew)

-I am currently a second-year Ph.D. student at Trustworthy Machine Learning and Reasoning (TMLR) Group in the Department of Computer Science, Hong Kong Baptist University, advised by Dr. [Bo Han](https://bhanml.github.io/), and work closely with Dr. [Quanming Yao](https://lars-group.github.io/).
+I am currently a second-year Ph.D. student at Trustworthy Machine Learning and Reasoning (TMLR) Group in the Department of Computer Science, Hong Kong Baptist University, advised by Dr. [Bo Han](https://bhanml.github.io/).

 My research interests lie in trustworthy machine learning, particularly in machine reasoning with structure data and foundation models, as well as its applications in scientific discoveries, e.g., math, biology, and chemistry.
 Please refer to [my homepage](https://andrewzhou924.github.io/) for details.
 The image below inspires me a lot!